-Board of Directors Alaska Air Group, Inc. PO Box 68947 Seattle, WA 98168
+Board of Directors Alaska Air Group, Inc. PO Box 68947 Seattle, WA 98168 d.
+Initial Consideration of Candidates Recommended by Other Stockholders

 The general counsel and secretary will promptly forward the Notice to the Chair of the Governance and Nominating Committee.